 - Repeat this until the roller is in line with your shoulders.

 Not only does this exercise help you warm up your back, but it stretches some of the muscles around it, such as the hamstrings, which may also be tight.

 - Fold forward and reach your hands toward the floor.
 At the same time, push your hips back and shift your weight into your heels.

 This exercise prevents your lower back from moving too much, emphasizing rotation of the middle segment of your spine, known as the thoracic spine.
-This segment of the spine counts for two-thirds of the movement in your back.
+This segment of the spine accounts for two-thirds of the movement in your back.